 Workers’ compensation benefits are available for all employees injured in car accident while at work, including injuries sustained in a car accident while traveling for work and work-related.

 Workers’ compensation covers all medical bills, medical and vocational rehabilitation sustained from work-related accident injuries, and any loss of income while recovering.

 The employee could receive workers’ compensation benefits if an employee sustained injuries in a car accident while traveling for work in a personal car instead of a company car, and the traveling was work-related.

 What Is Covered By Workers Compensation?

-Workers’ compensation benefits only include payment for medical treatment and lost income, up to a maximum threshold.
-Pain and suffering, property loss, or damage are not under the workers’ comp coverage.
+Workers’ compensation benefits only include payment for medical treatment and lost income up to a maximum threshold.
+Workers’ comp does not cover pain, suffering, property loss, or damage.

 Employer Liability And Personal Liability